 A short biography of Mikhail Brova, Makhnovist commander, anarchist communist and associate of Maslakov

 Mikhail Brova was born into a peasant family in the village of Novogrigorevka, in the Ekaterinoslav province of the Ukraine.
-From early childhood, he worked as a mechanic–locksmith at the station at Avdeevka Yuzovsky.
+From early childhood, he worked as a mechanic–lfitter at the station at Avdeevka Yuzovsky.

 He became an anarchist-communist in 1904, and took part in the Revolution of 1905-07.
 By 1917-18 he served as a sailor in the Russian fleet.
 In June 1918, he organised with other anarchists in Aleksandrovsk.
 He set up one of the first anarchist guerilla detachments in the Dibrivsky forest and fought against the Austrian-German invaders and the puppet Hetman Skoropadsky.